danaolcott/BeagleBone/README.md

 # BeagleBoneBlack
 This repository contains projects that explore kernel module and user space programming concepts.
 See information below as well as Wiki page(s) for more information.
+Photo below shows BeagleBoneBlack Rev C with Backpack PCA.
+Note bad soldering of throughhole parts.
+I put the resistors in the wrong location and tried to remove them, it didn't work out too well.
+The traces are widely space as are the components.
+Lots more room on the board, especially if switch to surface mount parts.
+The LCD is a 4bit LCD from EA Displays.
+The display was selected so that the driver could be scratch built using a handfull of several GPIO pins.
+The basic demo includes setting a write address and writing a value to EEPROM, reading the value back, and writing the readback value to the LCD.
+Red and blue LEDs flash when user buttons are pressed.

 ![alt text](https://raw.githubusercontent.com/danaolcott/BeagleBone/master/source/photos/beagleboneblack_demo2.jpg)